Canon M3 vs Nikon Z7

-The Z7 is a recent model that features in the current product line-up of Nikon.
-In contrast, the M3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
+Both the M3 and the Z7 have been discontinued, but can regularly be found used on eBay.
+The M3 was replaced by the Canon M6, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon M3 better than the Nikon Z7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS M3: